The Rocky Horror Show: UK

-2006 charity concert

-On 3 May 2006, a benefit concert version of the musical to raise money for Amnesty International.
-Entitled The Rocky Horror Tribute Show, it was staged at the Royal Court Theatre (where the show had its world premiere in 1973) as a one night only event hosted by Richard O'Brien.
-The cast featured Anthony Head and Michael Ball sharing the role of Frank-N-Furter, Ade Edmondson and Stephen Gately sharing the role of Brad, Joanne Farrell and Sophie Lawrence sharing the role of Janet, Kraig Thornber as Riff Raff, Toyah Willcox as Magenta, Amy Rosefield as Columbia, Gary Amers as Rocky Horror, Ben Richards as Eddie, Julian Littman as Dr. Scott, and original cast member Patricia Quinn as The Usherette.
+On 3 May 2006, a benefit one-night concert version of the musical was staged in London at the Royal Court Theatre to raise money for Amnesty International.
+Entitled The Rocky Horror Tribute Show, it was hosted by O'Brien and featured Anthony Head and Michael Ball sharing the role of Frank-N-Furter, Ade Edmondson and Stephen Gately as Brad, Joanne Farrell and Sophie Lawrence as Janet, Kraig Thornber as Riff Raff, Toyah Willcox as Magenta, Amy Rosefield as Columbia, Gary Amers as Rocky, Ben Richards as Eddie, Julian Littman as Dr. Scott, and Quinn reprising The Usherette.
 Christopher Biggins, Rayner Bourton, Robin Cousins, Steve Pemberton, Tony Slattery, Jamie Theakston and O'Brien served as the show's narrators, introducing each musical number.
-The concert also featured guest appearances from the original Columbia Nell Campbell, and Kimi Wong, O'Brien's first wife and cast member from the 1975 film adaptation of the musical.

-The concert was later released on DVD by Kultur International Films in October 2008.
+The concert also featured guest appearances from Campbell, and Kimi Wong, O'Brien's first wife, who appeared in the 1975 film adaptation.
+The concert was released on DVD by Kultur International Films in October 2008.